To win approval for Epidiolex, the first cannabis-derived drug cleared by the U.S. Food & Drug Administration, GW Pharmaceuticals took no chances.

 GW, he argued, began to pursue Epidiolex before adequate supplies of synthetic CBD were available.
 “Had the option been there,” Mish said, “they might have opted for a synthetic pathway.”
 He predicted that other firms will find it difficult to get “grow and extract” drugs past FDA.

 What synthetics offer, according to the Noramco executives, are purity and consistency.
 Josh Hoerner, managing director for innovation and product development, noted that firms getting cannabinoids from cannabis must contend with impurities in the plant, heavy metals in the growing medium, pesticide residues, and harsh extraction solvents.

 In contrast, both Noramco and JM say their syntheses start with well-characterized starting materials and yield high-purity white powders.

 That’s not to say that chemical makers aren’t keeping their options open.
 Noramco signed an agreement with Teewinot Life Sciences, which developed a biocatalytic route to drug-grade cannabinoids, including products in the “varin” series, such as tetrahydrocannabivarin, a possible diabetes treatment.
-Noramco has also worked with the synthetic biology firm Ginkgo Bioworks on fermentation routes to cannabinoids.
+And Noramco has explored the idea of working with the synthetic biology firm Ginkgo Bioworks on fermentation routes to cannabinoids.